Molecular symmetry: Representations and their characters

 Robert Mulliken was the first to publish character tables in English and so the notation used to label irreps in the above table is called Mulliken notation.
 For asymmetric groups it consists of letters A and B with subscripts 1 and 2 as above and subscripts g and u as in the C_{2h} example below.
-(Subscript 3 also appears in D_{2}) The irreducible representations are those matrix representations in which the matrices are in their most diagonal form possible and for asymmetric groups this means totally diagonal.
+(Subscript 3 also appears in D_{2}.)
+The irreducible representations are those matrix representations in which the matrices are in their most diagonal form possible and for asymmetric groups this means totally diagonal.
 One further thing to note about the irrep/character table above is the appearance of polar and axial base vector symbols on the right hand side.
-This tells us that, for example, cartesian base vector x transforms as irrep B_{1} under the operations of this group.
+This tells us that, for example, cartesian base vector × transforms as irrep B_{1} under the operations of this group.
 The same collection of product base vectors is used for all asymmetric groups but symmetric and spherical groups use different sets of product base vectors.